olehsm/smylingsas/content/til/React Hooks and Context API.md

 comments = "false"
 +++

-State Management with React Hooks and Context API.
+State kontroll med React Hooks og Context API.
 <!--more-->

-According to the React Docs:
+Fra den offisielle React dokumentasjonen:
 “Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.”

 useState Hook